 North Carolina Criminal Defense Attorneys

 If you have been arrested and charged with a crime in North Carolina, you should immediately consult with an attorney.
 Our attorneys at Caulder & Valentine are have extensive experience successfully representing clients who have acquired felony and misdemeanor charges.
-Contact us today for a free consultation.
+Contact us today for a consultation.